 PF-07321332 is the first orally administered coronavirus-specific investigational protease inhibitor to be evaluated in clinical studies.

 If authorized or approved, both potential therapies may complement vaccination, providing treatment options for those who contract the virus.

-Developing potential COVID-19 treatments is only possible through the dedicated work of our research partners and individuals who volunteer to take part in clinical trials.
-We are grateful to each of the 9 clinical trial investigators and their study teams who are partnering with us in this effort and to all of the participants who have volunteered, and will volunteer, to help make a difference for society.
+Developing potential COVID-19 treatments is only possible through the dedicated work of our clinical research partners and individuals who volunteer to take part in clinical trials.
+We are grateful to each of the clinical trial investigators and their study teams who are partnering with us in this effort and to all the participants who have volunteered, and will volunteer, to help attempt to achieve our shared goal of making a difference for society.